Chris Bouchillon

-Christopher Allen Bouchillon (August 21, 1893 – September 18, 1968) was an American country music and blues musician from South Carolina, who is often credited with being the originator of the talking blues musical style.
+Christopher Allen Bouchillon (August 21, 1893 – September 18, 1968) was an American country and blues musician from South Carolina, U.S., who is often credited to have been the originator of the talking blues music genre.

 Family

-Bouchillon was born on August 21, 1893 to John and Hester Patterson Bouchillon in Oconee County, South Carolina and died on September 18, 1968 in West Palm Beach, Palm Beach County, Florida.
+Bouchillon was born on August 21, 1893 to John and Hester Patterson Bouchillon in Oconee County, South Carolina and died on September 18, 1968, in West Palm Beach, Palm Beach County, Florida.
 Bouchillon married twice.
 His first marriage was to Susan Moore, with whom he had two sons, Chris Jr (c June 1920 - December 1920) and Robert Anderson Bouchillon (August 27, 1918 - June 1988).
 His second marriage was to Ethel Mae Waters (1903 – 1980), daughter of Leverett Waters and Louise Smith Waters.

 Musical achievements

 Taking after his banjo playing father, John Bouchillon, Chris became a musician.
 Along with his brothers, Charlie and Uris, he formed the Bouchillon Trio.
 Chris played the mandolin and provided vocals, while Charley played fiddle and Uris played guitar.
 Together they recorded six sides, two of which under the name "The Greenville Trio."
 In 1928 he began recording songs with his second wife, Ethel Waters.
 He retired from professional music during The Great Depression.